ranjeet5555/SE_Lab_Projet_1_Team10/Requirement.md

 - user should  login through their credentials.If credentials are valid ,redirect to CFP Dashboard.

-## 2.3 Speaker Submission
+## 2.3 Dashboard

- - Authenticated speakers can submit abstracts through a form.

- - The form will include fields for title, abstract, author information, and keywords.
+ ### 2.3.1 Profile
+ - user can update/edit/view thier details by clicking profile button.

+### 2.3.2 Submission

- - Speakers can upload supporting documents, such as research papers or presentations.
+- user can upload their new abstract.

-## 2.4 Logout Functionality
+- user can view their previous submissions.
+- user is provided with the current status of their latest submission, if any.

+### 2.3.3 Reviews

+- The user is given a list of comments provided by the reviewer assigned.
+- The user is also provided with contact information of the reviewer

+### 2.3.4 Logout
-- user can logout by clicking on logout button in CFP Dashboard.
+- user can logout by using logout button.

 # 3. Non-functional Requirements